lightcode/coredns-plugin-openstack/README.md

 * `username` specifies the name of a user who can list tenants and list all servers.
 Defaults to `coredns`.
 * `password` specifies the password of the user. *Required*.
 * `domain_name` specifies the Keystone domain which the user belongs to.
 Defaults to `default`.
+* `region` specifies the OpenStack region for your servers.
+Defaults to `RegionOne`.

 ## Examples